Teen Travel Network

 Cell Phone Policy

-TTN strives to create an environment that encourages students to unplug and forge connections with fellow students, staff and the countries or cities they are visiting.
-TTN has found that the more students use their cell phones on a program, the harder it is for them to be present and fully process their time on the program.
-Part of TTN’s mission is to guide students towards becoming travelers, not simply tourists.
-Travelers who are experiencing the world around them in real time.
-Cell phones can often inhibit that process.
+TTN strives to create an environment that encourages students to unplug and forge connections with fellow students, program staff and the locations they are visiting.
+At TTN, we find that when travelers disconnect from constant use of their technology, they are better able to be present and fully integrate into their group travel experience.
+Part of TTN’s mission is to guide teens towards becoming travelers, not simply tourists.
+Travelers are experiencing the world around them in real time and cell phones can inhibit that process.

-Students are only permitted to use cell phones, including pre-purchased data and talk plans, during specific staff-designated “Cell phone time” such as mornings before breakfast or evenings before lights out.
-Cell phone time will be visible on the daily schedule so students know when cell phone times are coming.
+Students are permitted to use cell phones, including pre-purchased data and talk plans, during specific staff-designated hours.
+We aim to dedicate “Cell phone time” in the mornings before breakfast or evenings before lights out.
+Cell phone time will be told to travelers daily.
 Parents should not expect to hear from students between 7h00- 20h00 local time of the program destination.
 If parents need to get hold of their student, they can contact the international staff directly.
-Use of phones and electronic devices can be disruptive during meals, Mentor groups, and workshops and may be collected by staff during these times.
+Use of phones and electronic devices can be disruptive during meals, mentor groups, and workshops and may be collected by staff during these times.

 Internet Access, Signal & Connectivity on TTN programs

 TTN cannot guarantee that all Home Bases will have consistent, high-speed internet.
+Travelers can expect to be connected to wifi once a week at least.
 In some locations, the internet connection may be particularly sporadic and one can expect the connectivity timeline to vary greatly. (i.e. students may have 2 days back-to-back where they can connect while in a city to start the program, and that may be all for a 2-week program).
 Wifi access capabilities will be shared for each program on the Travel Portal.

-The wifi that is made available, is for connecting with family and is not for streaming of any kind.
-Some program sites have capped total data available per session, and when students stream, the entire amount can be depleted in seconds by a few students.
+The WiFi that is made available, is for connecting with family and is not for streaming of any kind.
+Some program sites have capped total data available per session, and when students stream, the entire amount can be depleted in seconds by a few travelers.

 Drones, Laptops and Misc.
 Electronics on TTN Programs